 - Hardiness: Hardy annual.
 They can withstand heavy frosts in spring and fall (best to plant in early spring).

 - Planting: Sow seed in garden 1 to 3 inches apart in early spring when soil temperatures reach at least 40 degrees F. Pre-germinate seed for earlier harvests (more information below).
 Plant in wide rows, about 18 inches apart.
 Double rows may be spaced 8 to 10 inches apart in rows 18 to 24 inches on center.
-Plants grown together will hold each other up.
-Cultivars vary in branching habit.
-Un-branched types should be planted closer together and branching types planted farther apart.
-Late maturing, tall cultivars can be trellised to improve growth and make harvest easier.
-Full sun requires direct light at least 6 hours/day; prefers 8 - 10 hours/day.
+Plants grown together will hold each other up or can be trellised to make harvesting easier.
+Full sun; requires direct light at least 6 hours/day; prefers 8 - 10 hours/day.

 - Days to maturity: 50 to 70 from direct seeding.